Wilson (1944 film)

-Wilson is a 1944 biographical film about the 28th American President Woodrow Wilson.
+Wilson is a 1944 American biographical film about Woodrow Wilson, the 28th president of the United States.
 Shot in Technicolor and directed by Henry King, the film stars Alexander Knox, Charles Coburn, Geraldine Fitzgerald, Thomas Mitchell, Ruth Nelson, Sir Cedric Hardwicke, Vincent Price, William Eythe and Mary Anderson.

-A deep admirer of Wilson, distributor 20th Century Fox president Darryl F. Zanuck personally oversaw production.
-Character actor Knox was given one of his few chances to play a lead.
+Darryl F. Zanuck, then head of 20th Century-Fox, was an ardent admirer of Wilson and personally oversaw production.
+Character actor Alexander Knox was cast in a rare leading role as Wilson.

 Wilson received critical acclaim, earning ten nominations at the 17th Academy Awards and winning five, including Best Writing, Original Screenplay.
 However, it was a box office bomb due to its unusually high budget.
-This upset Zanuck to the point that for years, he forbade employees from mentioning the film in his presence.
+Zanuck was so disappointed over the failure of the film that for years he forbade Fox employees from mentioning the film in his presence.

 Plot

-In 1909, Woodrow Wilson is the President of Princeton University and the author of several books on the democratic process.
-The local Democratic Party political machine convinces him to run for Governor of New Jersey; after he wins the election in 1910, Wilson proves himself independent of the machine and its interests, fighting for progressive causes.
+In 1909, Woodrow Wilson is the president of Princeton University and the author of several books on the democratic process.
+The local Democratic Party political machine convinces him to run for governor of New Jersey.
+After he wins the election in 1910, Wilson proves himself independent of the machine and its interests, fighting for progressive causes.

 The U.S. is going through a progressive change in national politics and a split is developing in the Republican Party, providing a chance for Wilson to win on the Democratic ticket.
-He receives the party's nomination and wins the Presidency in 1912.
+He receives the party's nomination and wins the presidency in 1912.
 He pushes through a series of programs, called 'The New Freedom'.
 When World War I breaks out in Europe in 1914, Wilson tries to keep the U.S. neutral.
 At the same time, his wife Ellen dies of Bright's disease.

 Early in 1915, at around the same time of the sinking of the RMS Lusitania, he meets Edith Bolling Galt, a Washington D.C. widow, whom he marries in December 1915.
 He wins reelection in 1916, and as he starts his second term, the war finally comes to America.
 In 1918, the Allies defeat the Central Powers, and Wilson travels to France to have a hand in the Paris Peace Conference.
-He intends to establish his long-promised League of Nations, but many Republican senators, including Henry Cabot Lodge, feel the President is leaving the United States vulnerable to future wars, and decide to veto whatever treaty he brings back.
+He intends to establish his long-promised League of Nations, but many Republican senators, including Henry Cabot Lodge, feel the president is leaving the United States vulnerable to future wars, and decide to block whatever treaty he brings back.

 President Wilson takes the issue to the people in a multi-state tour, but his health fails and days after returning to Washington, he suffers a stroke.
-Edith shields the President and screens visitors, leading some to question how powerful she is and how much Wilson is truly acting as President.
-In the end, Wilson recovers enough to see the election of Republican Warren G. Harding, who has promised to keep the country out of the League of Nations; as his administration ends, he laments his failure but remains hopeful that the League will, in some form or another, be successful in the future.
+Edith shields the president and screens visitors, leading some to question how powerful she is and how much Wilson is truly acting as president.
+In the end, Wilson recovers enough to see the election of Republican Warren G. Harding, who has promised to keep the country out of the League of Nations.
+As Wilson's administration ends, he laments his failure but remains hopeful that the League will, in some form or another, be successful in the future.